 7 losses x 5% = – 35% in losses

-Here’s where it gets a bit tricky.
-I don’t just put my profit target at 3x my risk.
-I look at how the stock has moved in the past, how strong it is, and how far similar trade setups ran after entry.
-Based on this, I may find that a trade is unlikely to hit a 3:1 target, or I may find that I can set my profit target at 6:1 reward:risk, or even more.
+I look at how the stock has moved in the past, how strong it is, and the profit that occurred after prior similar setups in the stock.
+Based on this, I may find that a trade is unlikely to hit a 3:1 target, or I may find that I can set my profit target at a 6:1 reward:risk, or even more.

 If I don’t think the trade can produce 3:1 or greater, I don’t take the trade.